jkozak30/AP-CS/cobo/data/README.md

   4. 47
   5. You can filter stations by longitude.
   6. NSTU: Pago Pago, AS, Samoa.
-  7. We can filter based on longitude.
-We could answer if longitude is related to temperature.
-  8. It would basically be the same as with latitude.
+  7. We can use this code to determine the Southmost station in a state.
+  8. It would not require much more code, it would just run both filters at once.

+Activity 4.
+  1.